wgao19/docusaurus-theme-no-style/README.md

 ## Overwriting styles for this theme

+The suggested way of overwriting styles for themes is by swizzling.

 Depending on how fine-grained you wish to overwrite the styles, you have a few options:

 To modify the styling without changing the DOM structure of individual components, you may swizzle the `Layout` component and update the CSS there: